erdo/fore-syncview-tutorial/DEV.TO.md

     updateTotalSavingsView()
 }
 ```
 The **updatePostRotation()** method is there to handle android rotations.
-We probably also want some code to disable the remove button when the basket is empty etc, but this will do for our purposes - it's already complicated enough.
+We probably also want some code to disable the remove button when the basket is empty etc, but this will do for our purposes - **it's already complicated enough**.

 # The Bug